Skip to main content

 • Is there an acronym?
 (Post-Traumatic Stress Disorder - PTSD)

-• If you're researching a topic from a historical point of view, it may also be helpful to think about how the term has evolved.
+• If you're researching a topic from a historical perspective, it may also be helpful to consider how the term has evolved.
 (Ex: Hysteria)

 Apply Search Filters in PsycINFO